MSU Billings Catalog

 To apply for financial aid, students must complete the Free Application for Federal Student Aid (FAFSA) financial aid application.
 Students can apply through FAFSA on the web at studentaid.gov

 Priority awarding will be given to those students who have a complete FAFSA and have submitted the required documentation to the Financial Aid office by December 1st.
 Students should allow up to two weeks for the office to receive the FAFSA.
 We will then begin communications with the student regarding any additional information that needs to be submitted before we can evaluate aid eligibility.
 After all requested documentation has been submitted, it can take four to six weeks before an aid offer is generated.
-The FAFSA must be filed annually, and becomes available for the upcoming academic year (Fall/Spring) on October 1st of every year.
+The FAFSA must be filed annually and becomes available for the upcoming academic year (Fall/Spring) on October 1st of every year.

 What Does College Cost?